-Glenbow Ranch Provincial Park borders the Bow River between Calgary and Cochrane, Alberta
+Glenbow Ranch Provincial Park borders the Bow River between Calgary and Cochrane, Alberta, Canada

 Voluntary contributions are gratefully received.
 A park representative is in attendance daily to answer questions and provide advice during the summer but only on Saturday and Sunday in the off-season.
 Check ahead.

 The hike begins with gradual descent on paved path called Glenbow Trail, past the last lingering frost on trees in a sheltered cove, to the trail junction where a branch left ascends to viewpoints on the high, south side of the Yodel Loop.

 At major trail junctions there are large maps of the park which show current location.
 Navigation is clear and easy.

 The first viewpoint looks south from a ridge top over expansive grassland to the Bow River and the river valley beyond.
 A focal point is the old Glenbow Store, stubbornly standing beside the ruins of the old brick factory.

 The old Glenbow Store is adjacent to the Canadian Pacific Railway transcontinental rail line which runs through the park.
 Today the rail line is busy as several trains thunder through during this 3 hour hike in Glenbow Ranch Provincial Park.

 Surrounding hills hosted the homes of wealthy cattle ranchers.
 One of the hills above the coulee was called Millionaire Hill for Chester Rhoades de la Vergne who moved here from New York City in 1908 to establish a successful sheep and horse ranch.

 The hike east across the top of the ridge on the Yodel Loop reveals spectacular views to the coulee on the left and the river valley to the right.
 The rich earth colors of early spring are striking.
 Soon, arrival at the second viewpoint overlooks the Corrals.